Foundations (Pt. 1)

 Overview

 This week we will be quickly covering the fundamentals of Python programming, while developing a critical appreciation of data science as an ongoing ‘process’ that calls for iterative improvement and deeper reflection.
 We will be contextualising computers within a wider landscape of geographical/spatial research.
-We will also be looking to the Unix Shell/Terminal as a ‘power user feature’ that is often overlooked by novice data scientists.
 And we will be (briefly) reviewing the basics of Python with a focus on simple data structures.
 We’re focussing here on how computers ‘think’ and how that differs from what you might be expecting as an intelligen human being!

 Learning Objectives